Insta360Develop/CameraSDK-iOS/README.md

 ### <a name="INS_Protocol" />SCMP(Spherical Camera Messaging Protocol)</a>

-Add the following code in your AppDelegate, or somewhere your app is ready to work with Insta360 cameras via the wired (connect the camera through the lighting interface).
+Add the following code in your AppDelegate, or somewhere your app is ready to work with Insta360 cameras via the wired (connect the camera through the Lightning interface).

 And if you connect camera via WiFi, you should add `[[INSCameraManager socketManager] setup]` once where you need to start the socket connection.